 What is Gynaecology?

-Gynaecology is the area of medicine that deals with health issues and conditions that are specific to women's reproductive organs and genitalia, excluding breast disease.
-The reproductive organs consist of: the ovaries that release an egg every month, the fallopian tubes that lead from the ovaries to the uterus (womb) which is where a baby will grow if the egg is fertilised during sexual intercourse, the cervix (opening of the uterus), the vagina and vulva.
+Gynaecology is the area of medicine that deals with health issues and conditions that are specific to women.
+This generally includes the female reproductive organs and genitalia.
+The reproductive organs consist of the ovaries that release an egg every month, the fallopian tubes that lead from the ovaries, the uterus (womb), which is where a baby will grow if the egg is fertilised during sexual intercourse, the cervix (opening of the uterus) and the vagina.

 Many gynaecological investigations are performed by laparoscopy.
 This is a procedure to view the inside of the abdomen (stomach) through a specially lit type of mini telescope (laparoscope) that is inserted through a small cut in the abdomen.
 The laparoscope also contains a small camera that sends pictures to a screen that the doctor can watch.
 Sometimes surgical procedures (keyhole surgery) can be performed at the same time.
 A laparoscopy is performed under a general anaesthetic (you are asleep).